You can help

-Barriers in waterways, like dams and overhanging culverts stop migrating whitebait from reaching better habitat upstream.
+- barriers to fish passage.
+Barriers in waterways, like dams and overhanging culverts stop migrating whitebait from reaching upstream habitat.

-Introduced sports fish like trout and pest fish like gambusia compete for habitat and prey on whitebait.
-Whitebait fishing is also thought to contribute to the decline, but its impact is not known.
+- Introduced sports fish like trout and pest fish like gambusia compete for habitat and prey on whitebait.

 There are many ways we can help increase whitebait populations:

 - Keep your whitebait catch small, take only what you need for a feed.

 - Fence off waterways to keep farm animals out.

 - Replant streams on your property with natives.
 Keep streams free from pest plants and fish.

 - Report dams or overhanging culverts to your local DOC or regional council office.